 My friend Martina is a serious photographer.
 A photojournalist to be exact.
 For instance, she’s now working on a beautiful project on nomads.

-She asks me, will you come with me to this fair of gems, stones and precious rocks? you see, I go there to check if there are nomads, I’m sure at the fair you would take plenty of beautiful pictures with your colors and irony!
+She asks me, Will you come with me to this fair of gems, stones, and precious rocks? you see, I go there to check if there are nomads, I’m sure at the fair you would take plenty of beautiful pictures with your colors and irony!

-Sure Martina!
+Sure, Martina!
 You know what?
 I’ll bring my Mamiya.
 I want to try to make a reportage using film because I‘ve never tried before, I bought this camera and I want to use it!

 Rows of bracelets, spiritual stones, but also fancy jewels, incense, hippies, fat cats.
 There are some ugly faces too, yes, who knows if someone under the counter is selling more than we can see, we wonder.